a2z-ice/spring-cloud-with-kubernetes/linux/SELinux.md

 getsebool
 # To see more detail
 semanage boolean -l
-# To on the value
+# To on the value and to make permanent add -P option like  setsebool -P ftp_home_dir on
 setsebool ftp_home_dir on
 setsebool ftp_home_dir 1
 # To deactivate